 A few months later, Cayenne was adopted by a wonderful family.
 They fell in love with him and his cute little quirks.
-At the time, they didn’t have human children, but today they have two children and they still have Cayenne.
-Many people give up their beloved pets when they have children (I will never understand this), but Cayenne is still living a happy life with them in sunny California and he deserves it.
+Cayenne is still living a happy life with them in sunny California and he deserves it.

 After this, I fostered pets, but I wanted to do more.
 I had an appointment with a local animal rescue to volunteer.
 During the meeting, the owner asked me if I ate meat.
 I told him I did and he quickly said to me "so, you're saving the cats and dogs, but killing the cows and chickens?"
 Wow, lightbulb moment for me!
 He was right and I never thought of it that way.
 I never saw the faces of the animals I was eating, so that's why I never connected the dots.

-So, I went home and watched the documentary, “Earthings“.
-SO many tears poured out of my body and I felt so much pain.
+So, I went home and watched the documentary, Earthlings.
+SO many tears poured out of my eyes and I felt so much pain.
 I can't believe I never realized what I was contributing to.
 That was it for me...
-I never consumed animals again…in any way.
+I never consumed animal products again.
 I felt sad and betrayed, but I was awakened for the first time in my life.